 Students will complete the course with the clinical, technical, and professional skills they need to be successful in any dental practice.
 Upon completion of the ten (10) month program which includes a 300-hour externship, students will have the professional, clinical knowledge and proficiency required of the dental assisting professional.

 Our graduates will be eligible to take the Infection Control (ICE) and Radiation Health and Safety (RHS) in preparation for the CDA national examination.
 The CDA is developed and administered by Dental Assisting National Board (DANB).
-The cost of ICE and RHS, lab supplies, scrubs, lab jackets, and books are included in the tuition.
-Tuition is $16,500.00
+The cost of the program will include supplies, scrubs, lab jackets, and books.
+Call 913-708-8323 to speak with the Program Director for more details.

 The curriculum will be an on-campus course for the duration of the program.
 Students will be grounded with solid understanding of the fundamentals of professional dental assisting and be ready for the workforce.